ekamperi/ekamperi.github.io/_posts/2021-03-30-gaussian-process-regression.md

  <img style="width: 100%; height: 100%" src="{{ site.url }}/images/gaussian_process/various_fits.png" alt="Regression analysis">
 </p>

+### Gaussian priors
 This is the problem that Gaussian Processes (GP) solve.
 So, the idea is the following.
 Let's start with a distribution of all possible functions that, conceivably, could have generated our data (without actually looking at the data!).
 This is depicted in the following plot, where we have drawn 10 such candidate random functions.
 In principle, the number is infinite, but for brevity, we only drew 10.
+These functions are known as GP priors in the Bayesian vernacular.
+They capture are ignorance regarding the true generating function $$y = f(x)$$ we are after.

 <p align="center">
  <img style="width: 60%; height: 60%" src="{{ site.url }}/images/gaussian_process/prior_functions.png" alt="Prior distribution over functions">